Joe Ricketts: Political activities

 As of mid-2014, the Ending Spending SuperPac had supported only Republicans.

 In the 2016 presidential election, Ricketts donated at least one million dollars in support of Donald Trump.

 Ricketts also raised funds for the Future45 Super Pac and the 45Committee, a pro-Trump 501(c)4 organization that is not required to disclose its donors.
 During the Republican primaries, Ricketts had contributed to Our Principles PAC, a Super PAC dedicated to opposing Trump.
 Ricketts explained his changed position citing economic grounds, stating that Hillary Clinton "represents four more years of the Obama-Clinton economic policies that continue to cripple the middle class."

+Together with his spouse, Ricketts contributed $2.2 million to Donald Trump's 2020 presidential campaign.

 Philanthropy

-Ricketts established the Opportunity Education Foundation, which underwrites the costs of training teachers and students in the Third World.
-The foundation supports an educational initiative through Louisiana College, a private Baptist college in Pineville, Louisiana, which trains teachers in East and West Africa.
+Ricketts established Opportunity Education, which is a non-profit organization that empowers teachers with research-backed resources and support to help their students develop the skills they need to succeed in school and beyond.

 On September 26, 2013, Louisiana College president Joe W. Aguillard presented Ricketts and his brother, Jim, with two of three Trustees' Distinguished Service Awards at the annual Founder's Day chapel.
-"The little help that we give is really absorbed and used a great deal ...
-Let me thank you, Louisiana College, for having such an impact on the educational system in the Third World," said Joe Ricketts.
-Jim Ricketts, the president and CEO of the foundation and the former vice-president of TD Ameritrade, said, "We're serving the poor in ways that have never been done before ..."

 Anti-Muslim and racist email controversy

-On 5 February 2019, Splinter News released a cache of Ricketts emails from 2009 to 2014.
-He described Islam as a cult and not as a religion.
+On February 5, 2019, Splinter News released a cache of Ricketts emails from 2009 to 2014.
 He wrote that Islam could not create a civil society, that "we cannot ever let Islam become a large part of our society", and that "Muslims are naturally my (our) enemy."
 Included were Obama citizenship conspiracy theory emails, and claims that Obama favored Islam over other religions.
 Also included were multiple racist "joke" emails that he received and responded to positively; including slurs against Black and Hispanic people.
 He apologized for the emails after they were made public.